The Message (Bible)

 The Message: The Bible in Contemporary Language (MSG) is a paraphrase of the Bible in contemporary English.
 Authored by Eugene H. Peterson and published in segments from 1993 to 2002.
+The initial press run for the 2002 publication was 500,000, with 320,000 of those copies sold in advance.

+A Catholic version, The Message – Catholic / Ecumenical Edition, was published in 2013.

 Features

 According to the Introduction to the New Testament of The Message, its "contemporary idiom keeps the language of the Message (Bible) current and fresh and understandable".
 Peterson notes that in the course of the project, he realized this was exactly what he had been doing in his thirty-five years as a pastor, "always looking for an English way to make the biblical text relevant to the conditions of the people".

 Translation consultants

 The publisher states: "Peterson's work has been thoroughly reviewed by a team of recognized Old and New Testament scholars to ensure that it is accurate and faithful to the original languages."